You've Got a Habit of Leaving: Toy version

 Bowie re-recorded "You've Got a Habit of Leaving" during the sessions for the Toy project between July and October 2000, along with other tracks Bowie wrote and recorded during the mid-1960s, including "Baby Loves That Way" and "Can't Help Thinking About Me".
 The lineup consisted of the members of Bowie's then-touring band: guitarist Earl Slick, bassist Gail Ann Dorsey, pianist Mike Garson, musician Mark Plati and drummer Sterling Campbell.
 Co-produced by Bowie and Plati, the band rehearsed the songs at Sear Sound Studios in New York City before recording them as live tracks.
 Plati stated that he refused to listen to Bowie's original recordings of the tracks, so to prevent the originals from influencing his playing on the new versions.
 Overdubs were recorded at New York's Looking Glass Studios.

 Toy was initially intended for release in March 2001, before it was shelved by EMI/Virgin due to financial issues.
 So, Bowie departed the label and recorded his next album Heathen (2002).
 The remake of "You've Got a Habit of Leaving" appeared on formats of the "Slow Burn" single, and later as a B-side of "Everyone Says 'Hi'".
 In March 2011, tracks from the Toy sessions, including "You've Got a Habit of Leaving", were leaked online, attracting media attention.
 The leaked version differed from the single releases, including a count-in from Bowie before Slick's guitar solo.

-Ten years later, on 29 September 2021, Warner Music Group announced that Toy would get an official release on 26 November as part of the box set Brilliant Adventure (1992–2001) through ISO and Parlophone.
+On 29 September 2021, Warner Music Group announced that Toy would get an official release on 26 November as part of the box set Brilliant Adventure (1992–2001) through ISO and Parlophone.
 "You've Got a Habit of Leaving" was released as a digital single the same day.
 A separate deluxe edition, titled Toy:Box, was released on 7 January 2022, which contains two new mixes of the song: an "alternate mix" and an "Unplugged and Somewhat Slightly Electric" mix, featuring new guitar parts by Plati and Slick.